Socrates said, “The unexamined life is not worth living.” The very same truth applies to your internet marketing efforts.

 - Traffic sources (organic visits from search engines, paid visits, direct visits, and referrals from other sites)

 - Drilling down to specific keywords visitors are using to arrive at your site)

 Good question.
-Web analytics is the process of understanding your online presence better so that you can optimize and improve your customers’ online experience (you want to do that, don’t you?).
+Web analytics is the process of understanding your online presence better so that you can optimize and improve your customers’ online experience (assuming you want that).
 This optimization can include increasing the number of visitors buying products, lead generations, registrations, phone calls, or anything you deem a success-related event.

-Web analytics can seem complicated and intimidating, but my website consulting services can help you see the forest for the trees.
+Website analytics can seem complicated and intimidating, but Flagstone can help you see the forest for the trees.
 Because what it all boils down to is this: Driving more of the right audience to your website (by various offline and online marketing strategies), and making it easy for them to complete your website’s end goal (which is not coincidentally, aligned with the goals of your business).

 In other words, get people to do the stuff that you want them to do.